Dokdonia: Dokdonia sp. strain MED134 (Dokdonia donghaensis MED134)

 This strain uses aerobic heterotrophic metabolism; it primarily uses amino acids as carbon and nitrogen sources via expression of peptidases which break peptides down into amino acids.
 Dokdonia sp. strain MED134 has a Na+ ion pump on its membrane that can generate Na+ gradient to produce ATP for other cellular activities.

 Dokdonia sp. strain MED134 has complete Embden-Meyerhof-Farnas pathway (glycolysis), gluconeogenesis pathway, and tricarboxylic acid (TCA) cycle.
 The anaplerotic reaction which connects glycolysis with TCA cycle utilizes several enzymes including PEP carboxykinase and PEP carboxylase.

 The PRs in Dokdonia sp. strain MED134 are predicted to be heptahelical integral membrane proteins that pump H+ across membranes to build a proton gradient which generates ATP.
 Depends on the organism's depth in water column, the PR's maximum absorbance wavelength changes.
 In near surface waters, the maximum absorption wavelength of PR is around 530 nm (green light).
 In deeper water, the maximum absorption wavelength is 490 nm (blue light).

 Dokdonia sp.
 PRO95

 Dokdonia sp.
 PRO95 carries two types of rhodopsins: PR as well as a rhodopsin that is related to xanthorhodopsins (XRs).
 XRs are light-harvesting proton pumps that are more efficient compared to PRs.
 The PRs of this strain are light-driven sodium-motive pumps (Na+-rhodopsins or NaRs) which pump Na+ from the cytoplasm to external medium.
 They can also pump H+ when Na+ is absent.
 Unlike Dokdonia sp. strain MED134, no light-induced growth is observed in Dokdonia sp.
-PRO95 despite the have high genome similarity.
+PRO95 despite they have high genome similarity.